luzmorac/Alaska_Research/README.md

 ## Descripción

-Este proyecto de investigación se centra en [NASA EPSCoR Rapid Response Research].
-A lo largo del desarrollo, hemos utilizado diversas metodologías y herramientas para [Graph Based Deep Learning Architecture for Modeling Ecosystem Dynamics Integrating Hyperspectral].
-El objetivo principal es [describe brevemente el objetivo final del proyecto].
+This research project focuses on NASA EPSCoR Rapid Response Research.
+Throughout the development, we have used various methodologies and tools for Graph Based Deep Learning Architecture for Modeling Ecosystem Dynamics Integrating Hyperspectral.
+The main objective is to predict sea and land surface temperature.

 ## Enlaces